BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 <aside>
 If you're in the US, you may also come across Section 508.
 Section 508 is a law for federal orgs and orgs receiving federal funding.
 While WCAG is only a "recommendation" from
 W3C, i.e. "if you create content on the web, you should do this", Section 508 is a law, and specifically requires you to conform or face consequences.
-However, a recent update to Section 508 [explicitly links the two together](https://www.access-board.gov/ict/#E207.2):
+However, a recent update to Section 508 <a href="https://www.access-board.gov/ict/#E207.2">explicitly links the two together</a>:
 <boxquote cite="https://www.access-board.gov/ict/#E207.2">User interface components, as well as the content of platforms and applications, shall
 conform to Level A and Level AA Success Criteria and Conformance requirements in WCAG 2.0</boxquote>
-In my non expert opinion, parts of section 508 ([501.1 specifically](https://www.access-board.gov/ict/#501.1)) seem to imply that there are additional requirements for software in the law beyond WCAG 2.0, but it's not clear, i.e. WCAG is necessary but might not sufficient.
+In my non expert opinion, parts of section 508 (<a href="https://www.access-board.gov/ict/#501.1">501.1 specifically</a> ) seem to imply that there are additional requirements for software in the law beyond WCAG 2.0, but it's not clear, i.e. WCAG is necessary but might not sufficient.
 </aside>